arnodeceuninck/neural-retrieval-bert/Readme.md

 The report can be found [here](report.pdf).
 The presentation can be found [here](presentation.pdf).
 # Tutorials
 To get started, I read the tutorials that were mentioned in the assignment.
 The extra documentation for this can be found in `tutorials.ipynb`.
 Next, I took a look at the SBERT documentation.
-The extra documentation for this can be found in `sbert-doc.ipynb`.
+The extra documentation for this can be found in [sbert-doc.ipynb]().
 Finally, after all those tutorials, my own implementation and code can be found in `experiments.ipynb`.

 # Data